 Behaviour and attitude

-adopt a responsible and respectful attitude, conducive to intercultural exchange and social integration,
+adopt a responsible and respectful attitude, conducive to intercultural exchange and social integration.

-adopt an attitude of respect, tolerance, cooperation, courtesy, and fairness,
+adopt an attitude of respect, tolerance, cooperation, courtesy, and fairness.

-respect the premises, the furniture and the equipment made available,
+respect the premises, furniture and property.

-Any theft or damage will be charged.
+Any theft or damage to school property will be billed.

 Fire, tobacco, alcohol, drugs, and animals

-Within the premises of the institute, it is strictly forbidden
+Within the premises of the institute, it is strictly forbidden to:

 smoke or take drugs.

 possess, consume and/or traffic controlled and or dangerous items as above (weapons, dangerous objects, alcohol, drugs etc.).